user00000001/tesrasdk-java/docs/en/sdk_get_start.md

 This is an introductory guide for developers who wish to use the Java SDK.
 You can access the full Java SDK document suite [here](https://github.com/TesraSupernet/tesra-java-sdk/tree/master/docs/en).

 There are two kinds of assets in the Tesra Ecosystem, native assets and contract assets.
-Native assets are ONT and ONG and contract assets are items such as smart contracts.
+Native assets are TSG and TSG and contract assets are items such as smart contracts.